blackstork-io/fabric/docs/plugins/builtin/data-sources/json.md

 {{< plugin-resource-header "blackstork/builtin" "builtin" "v0.4.1" "json" "data source" >}}

 ## Description
-Loads JSON files with the names that match provided `glob` pattern or a single file from provided `path` value.
+Loads JSON files with the names that match a provided `glob` pattern or a single file from a provided `path`value.

 Either `glob` or `path` argument must be set.

 When `path` argument is specified, the data source returns only the content of a file.
 When `glob` argument is specified, the data source returns a list of dicts that contain the content of a file and file's metadata.
 For example:

 ```json
 [